The Roswell Park Corporate Compliance Department

 The mission and objectives of RPCI’s compliance program include: (i) the establishment of standards and policies to describe compliance expectations and protect good faith participation in compliance program activities; (ii) the creation of a system for efficient dissemination of information relating to statutes, regulations and agency guidelines relevant to the professional and business operations of RPCI; (iii) the establishment of a structure that encourages employees and others to report and seek resolution of concerns; (iv) the establishment of processes and procedures to prevent both accidental and intentional noncompliance with applicable laws, to detect such noncompliance if it occurs, to correct such errors and discipline those involved in noncompliant behavior and to prevent future noncompliance.

 Designation of Compliance Officer.
-The RPCI Compliance Officer is Marianne E. Hanley, Esq. (email@example.com).
-The Compliance Officer reports on a regular basis to the RPCI Board of Directors on the activities of the Compliance Department
+The RPCI Compliance Officer is Kathleen Mastrobattista, RHIT, CHC. (firstname.lastname@example.org).
+The Compliance Officer works with the Counsel for Corporate Compliance, Marianne Hanley, Esq.
+The Compliance Officer and the Counsel for Corporate Compliance report on a regular basis to the RPCI Board of Directors on the activities of the Compliance Department.

 Prevention of Violations.
 The Compliance Program is intended to prevent violations of applicable laws, regulations and ethical standards by educating RPCI’s physicians, management, employees and agents on legal, regulatory and ethical requirements, and providing answers to questions.
 All RPCI employees are encouraged to seek advice from appropriate resources, including the Compliance Officer, whenever they are uncertain as to the proper course of action in matters involving legal, regulatory or ethical issues.